Click on any picture to see a larger version

 answering audience questions, an actor carrying a glowing plastic orb

-served as the master of (scripted) ceremonies.
+serves as the master of (scripted) ceremonies.
 And the $7 million Zeiss

 animation.
-Critics accused Observatory officials of “dumbing down” the
+Critics accused Observatory officials of dumbing down the

 planetarium experience, and questioned whether the slight content that